 Don’t want to deal with any of this?

-Wear a mask, practice social distancing, wash your hands, etc., and work to avoid getting COVID-19!
+Wear a mask, practice social distancing, wash your hands, and get vaccinated and boosted, etc., and work to avoid getting COVID-19!

 More on COVID-19